zaralrubaie/HousingTrends_EDA/README.md

 - **RESALE** – Count of resale vs. new properties.
 - **BHK_OR_RK** – Comparison of BHK vs. RK properties.

-> All plots are saved in the `plots/` folder.
-Detailed insights and explanations for each visualization can be found in the `EDA.py` notebook.
+> All comparison plots are saved in the `EDA - PLOTS.zip` file.
+Full analysis and insights are available in the `EDA-data.py` script.

 ---